MattX/relambda/README.md

 ## Language support

 Relambda supports Unlambda 2.0.
-It supports arbitrary Unicode characters after `.`, where the standard only supports ASCII.
+It supports arbitrary Unicode characters after `.`, where the standard supports ASCII.
+This means that you cannot print out raw bytes in the 127-255 range.
 Code is case insensitive, except for `.` characters.
 Comments are supported.

 ## Design notes

-Unlambda compiles to a small bytecode with
+Unlambda is compiled to a 6-instruction bytecode.
+Due to its very dynamic nature, most of the work is dynamically dispatched by the `Invoke` opcode.

+## Testing

+Some integ tests are included.
+I've tested all programs in the [CUAN]((ftp://ftp.madore.org/pub/madore/unlambda/CUAN/)).
+The `test-runner` script will run [this suite of tests](ftp://ftp.madore.org/pub/madore/unlambda/tests/unlambda-tests) (which you need to download if you want to run them—I am not including them here as this file has no copyright information.)

+## Speed

+Very informal testing suggests that this interpreter is quite a bit faster than the C-refcount interpreter included in the official CPAN distribution.